-Discipline of former members and former permit holders
+Discipline of former members and former proprietors

-- 46(1) In sections 24 to 45: - (a) "member" includes a former member; and - (b) "proprietor" includes a former permit holder. - (2) No proceeding conducted pursuant to sections 24 to 45 shall be commenced against a former member more than 24 months after the day he or she became a former member. - (3) No proceeding conducted pursuant to sections 24 to 45 shall be commenced against a former permit holder more than 24 months after the day the permit ceased to be a valid permit. - (4) Where a former member or former permit holder does not comply with a requirement imposed in an order pursuant to clause 34(2)(a) or 35(2)(a) within 15 days after the day on which a copy of the order is sent to the former member or former permit holder pursuant to subsection 34(3) or 35(3), the college may file a certified copy of the order with the court and enforce the order as if it were a judgment of the court.
+- 46(1) In sections 24 to 45: - "member" includes a former member; and - (b) "proprietor" includes a former proprietor. - (2) No proceeding conducted pursuant to sections 24 to 45 shall be commenced against a former member more than 24 months after the day he or she became a former member. - (3) No proceeding conducted pursuant to sections 24 to 45 shall be commenced against a former proprietor more than 24 months after the day the former proprietor's permit ceased to be a valid permit. - (4) If no appeal has been made respecting an order made against a former member pursuant to clause 34(2)(a) or a former proprietor pursuant to clause 35(2)(a) within the time set out in in subsection 41(2) or 42(1), as the case may be, or if an appeal has been made and dismissed, the college may file a certified copy of the order with the court. - (5) A certified copy of an order filed pursuant to subsection (4) has the same force and effect as if it were a judgment obtained in the court for the recovery of a debt in the amount set out in the order.